 In The Boy Who Cried Adolf, our character learns these simple truths the hard way.

 Disclaimer: Warning!
-This book is not intended for use by children.
-The content in this book is adult themed and contain adult premises and themes that may be offensive to some.
+The content in this book contains premises and themes that may be offensive to some.

 This is the second book in a new series written by Dimitri Karras and illustrated by Michael Fuller; there will be many more to come.